Fully Sintered (Metal Bond) Diamond & CBN, Wafering Blades

 Best Performance & Value on the Market

-SMART CUT Diamond Drills are the best investment you can make!
-Although they may cost more than Diamond Drills.
-They will more than pay for themselves in terms of overall performance and provide best.
+SMART CUT® Multi Layered Electroplated Diamond Drills are the best investment you can make!
+Although they may cost more than electroplated (nickel bond), Diamond Drills.
+They will more than pay for themselves in terms of overall performance and provide best Return on Investment.

 Longer Life

-In most cases tools manufactured utilizing SMART CUT technology, will outlast other conventional Sintered (Metal Bond) diamond & CBN drills.
-SMART CUT diamond & CBN tools are more sturdy than tools manufactured with conventional technologies.
+In most cases tools manufactured utilizing SMART CUT® technology, will outlast other conventional nickel bonded diamond & CBN drills.
+SMART CUT® diamond & CBN tools are more sturdy than tools manufactured with conventional technologies.
 They are capable to retain their form and bond configuration all the way through the tools life.

 More Consistent Performance

-SMART CUT Diamond & CBN, Wafering Blades have hundreds of diamond layers impregnated inside the Metal Bond matrix.
+SMART CUT® Multi Layered Electroplated Diamond Drills have three diamond layers impregnated inside the bond matrix.
 Unlike Many Other drill Types, they wear evenly, and are known for their consistency.
 You will get consistent cutting speed, and overall consistent performance, with minimum amount of dressing even on the hardest to cut materials

 Its what you cant see that makes all the Difference